avcoder/unit08-lesson03/slides.md

 - Copy the [Usage code](https://docs.expo.dev/versions/latest/sdk/haptics/#installation) and put it in our `idea.tsx` to try it out all the haptics vibes

 ---
+transition: slide-left
+---

+# Exercise: Haptics

+- Now that you know how to use Haptics, let's place it in our app
+1. Implement a haptic (Ex: medium impact) when the user deletes an item
+2. Implement a haptic when the user completes an item
+3. Implement a haptic when the user marks a previously completed item, incomplete.

+---
 layout: image-right
 transition: slide-left
 image: /assets/context.png